Reverse Auctions Introduction

 3. Submitting Your Pre-Bid

-If you are accessing the Auction before it officially begins, you will be able to prepare a draft Bid.
+If you are accessing the Auction before it officially begins, you will be able to prepare and submit a pre-bid.

-***If you have participated in a corresponding RFP prior to the Auction, your Bid from that Event will carry over into the Auction as your Pre-Bid.
+***If you have participated in an RFP prior to the Auction, your bid from that Event will carry over into the Auction event as your pre-bid.

 4. Participating in Live Reverse Auctions